-- having help setting goals for your care and treatment plan far in advance
+- help setting goals for your care and treatment plan far in advance

-- having the support you need to live your life in the fullest way possible
+- the support you need to live your life in the fullest way possible

-- having a social worker on your team who can help you manage any life changes
+- a social worker on your team who can help you manage any life changes

-- having access to mental health care if you need to talk to someone
+- access to mental health care if you need to talk to someone

-- having nurses and doctors who can monitor you for changes in your medication effectiveness
+- nurses and doctors who can monitor you for changes in your medication effectiveness

-- having speech therapists on hand to reduce any communication difficulties
+- speech therapists on hand to reduce any communication difficulties

 You can start palliative care for Parkinson’s at any time.
 Palliative care can help anyone who has a complex and progressive condition like Parkison’s.